 TO WHOM IT MAY CONCERN: The Jacksonville District of the U.S. Army Corps of Engineers (Corps) has received an application for a Department of the Army permit pursuant to Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. §403) as described below:

 WATERWAY AND LOCATION: The project would affect waters of the United States associated with the Atlantic Ocean.
-The projects are located within multiple canal systems within the City of Marathon, Monroe County, Florida.
+The project is located within the canal system south of Spoonbill Drive referenced as Canal #257 in Section 14, Township 66 South, Range 32 East, Marathon, Florida.

 Basic: Maintenance dredge to restore water depths in navigable waters of the United States.

-Overall: Maintenance dredge to restore water depths in navigable waters of the United States in the Village of Islamorada, Florida.
+Overall: Maintenance dredge to restore water depths in navigable waters of the United States in the Marathon, Florida.

 CULTURAL RESOURCES: The Corps is not aware of any known historic properties within the permit area.
 By copy of this public notice, the Corps is providing information for review.
 Our final determination relative to historic resource impacts is subject to review by and coordination with the State Historic Preservation Officer and those federally recognized tribes with concerns in Florida and the Permit Area.